The Power (1984 film)

 The Power is a 1984 American supernatural horror film directed by Stephen Carpenter and Jeffrey Obrow.
 It stars Suzy Stokey, Warren Lincoln, Lisa Erickson, Chad Christian, Ben Gilbert and Chris Morrill.
 The plot tells about an evil spirit trapped inside an ancient Aztec doll, which possesses a young man after he takes it.

 Plot

-An Aztec demon called Destacatyl, who is believed to be able to control human souls, is trapped in a small Aztec doll.
-However, a young man named Jerry is soon possessed and taken over by the demon after getting his hands on the idol and soon causes mayhem to anyone he comes across, including a group of high school students.
+An Aztec demon named Destacatyl, believed to have the power to control human souls, is trapped within a small Aztec doll.
+However, when a young man named Jerry comes into possession of the idol, he is soon possessed by the demon and begins wreaking havoc on everyone he encounters—including a group of high school students.

 Cast

 Release

 The Power had a limited theatrical release on January 20, 1984 by Artists Releasing Corporation, and was released on VHS by Vestron Video the same year.
 It was released on DVD on January 7, 2017 by Scorpion Releasing.